 - Athena access to Mathematica

-- Install Mathematica to run off the Central (Athena) license server (for faculty and staff use).
+- Faculty and staff: Install Mathematica to run off the Central (Athena) license server.